.

 1965: AV and AL Series

-The U.S.-Canada Automotive Trade Pact (kind of a distant ancestor to NAFTA) was signed in January 1965.
-This was easily the biggest news in the Canadian auto industry this year.
-It was also the beginning of the end for many distinctively Canadian vehicles.
-At Chrysler Canada in '65, these included the Fargo line of trucks, the Chrysler Windsor (a renamed Newport), the Chrysler Saratoga (a renamed non-letter 300 4-door pillared sedan exclusive to the export market), the Plymouth Savoy (a C-bodied 2-door hardtop downgraded to Fury I/II trim levels; see below), the C-bodied Canadian Dodge (Polara, Polara 440, Polara 880, and Monaco; all had Plymouth-level engines and interior trim including Plymouth dashboards, and a Canada-only Monaco convertible was offered), and TWO different styles of Canadian Valiant.
+The U.S.-Canada Automotive Trade Pact (a distant ancestor of NAFTA) was signed in January 1965.
+This was the beginning of the end for many distinctively Canadian cars, including Fargo trucks, the Chrysler Windsor (a renamed Newport), the Chrysler Saratoga (a renamed 300 4-door pillared sedan exclusive to the export market), the Plymouth Savoy (a C-bodied 2-door hardtop downgraded to Fury I/II trim levels; see below), the C-bodied Canadian Dodge (Polara, Polara 440, Polara 880, and Monaco; all had Plymouth-level engines and interior trim including Plymouth dashboards, and a Canada-only Monaco convertible was offered), and TWO different styles of Canadian Valiant.
+Note: some records show that the Savoy was a Dodge in Canada, but I have seen one, and it definitely is not.

 Bill Watson wrote: